xiaoruiDong/ml_scripts/README.md

 # ml_scripts

 This is a toy repository of machine learning related task.
 It includes a basic framework for training and evaluating machine learning models with a nested cross validation approach.
-Currently, two type of models, multilayer perceptron (MLP) and graph convolutional neural network (GCN) are supported.
+Currently, two type of models, multilayer perceptron regressor (MLP) and graph convolutional neural network (GCN) regressor are supported.

 # Installation
 First, create a virtual environment or a conda environment (an example is provided as follow)